 Track-HD is an ongoing longitudinal natural history study of premanifest and early HD (stage 1 and 2; Shoulson, 1981).
 Each centre initially recruited 90 participants: 30 control participants, 30 premanifest individuals (PM) and 30 early disease participants and additional PM participants were recruited to replace withdrawals in year 3.
-The study has been extended for a further 36 months in controls and PM participants only.
-Participants will undergo clinical, neuropsychiatric, cognitive, quantitative motor, oculomotor and structural and functional MRI assessment as well as donating blood samples for a further 3 years.
+The study was extended for a further 36 months in controls and PM participants only.
+Participants undergo clinical, neuropsychiatric, cognitive, quantitative motor, and structural and functional MRI assessment, as well as donating blood samples and buccal swabs for a further 3 years (visits 5-7), and oculomotor for 2 years (visits 5-6)